Alan Turing Institute: History

 On 4 July 2025, it was reported that the technology secretary Peter Kyle demanded a further overhaul of the Alan Turing Institute, calling for a focus on defence and national security, and a change of leadership.
 In a letter to the chair of the Turing, Kyle reportedly wrote that "it remains clear that further action is needed to ensure the ATI meets its full potential".
 Around that time, ATI was undergoing a restructuring with about 50 staff notified that they were at risk of redundancy.
 A letter in August 2025 from Kyle called for leadership change, as well as repeating his call for the change of focus.
 He warned long-term funding could be reviewed in 2026.
-The Guardian and BBC reported that staff of the ATI "have raised concerns about the organisation's governance and internal culture" in a whistleblowing complaint to the Charity Commission, after staff also complained to the institute's main funder, UK Research and Innovation.
+The Guardian and BBC reported that staff of the ATI "have raised concerns about the organisation's governance and internal culture" in a whistleblowing complaint to the Charity Commission, after staff also complained to the institute's main funder, UK Research and Innovation (UKRI).
 The BBC reported on the internal response to staff by Turing's Chair Doug Gurr and CEO Jean Innes, claiming a commitment to "honesty, integrity and transparency" that was viewed by the whistleblowers as "performative".
-On September 4, 2025, the institute announced that Innes will be stepping down as the CEO.
-In an interview with the BBC, published on October 28, 2025, Gurr claimed that the whistleblower complaints had been "independently investigated", but did not name which third party had conducted that investigation.
+On 4 September 2025, the institute announced that Innes will be stepping down as the CEO.
+In an interview with the BBC, published on 28 October 2025, Gurr claimed that the whistleblower complaints had been "independently investigated", but did not name which third party had conducted that investigation.
+In March 2026, the Charity Commission issued formal regulatory advice and guidance to the trustees of the institute and closed the case without a statutory inquiry.

+In February 2026, it was announced that George Williamson, head of His Majesty's Government Communications Centre at the time, would start as the new chief executive of the Turing from May 2026, further deepening the institute's shift towards defence and national security.
+On 1 April 2026, the institute announced that chair Doug Gurr had resigned to become chair of the Competition and Markets Authority and that former co-deputy chair Vanessa Lawrence would fill the role of chair in the interim.
+In April 2026, it was reported that the UKRI had conducted a review which found that ATI was underperforming in strategy and value for money, with the reviewer saying ATI needed to be "focused, effective and aligned to national need".